meetar/fjord.style/_posts/2023-11-06-shallow-depths.md

 ---

-A parallax shader does something similar to the last example, with brighter values pushed outward, away from the face.
+Parallax shaders perform a trick similar to the last example, with brighter values pushed outward, away from the face.
+Generally, a parallax shader assumes a continuous, opaque surface, to add a small amount of subtle detail to an otherwise flat face – bricks and cobblestones are a very common use case.

+We're looking for something very slightly different, but many of the same principles used in a generic parallax shader apply.